shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

 You will write a program that provides insight on Your Question (developed during the QFT activity).
 Your program must:
 * Include an object-oriented C++ implementation of an abstract data type (ADT) discussed in CSCI 211 (linked list or array-based stack, queue, priority queue (or ordered list), or binary tree).
   * You may use Standard Template Library containers in conjunction with your ADT implementation (e.g. a std::vector of linked lists); however, you should **not** just rely on a Standard Template Library container for implementing your ADT.
 Using a STL vector, queue, stack, list, map, etc is not the same as you implementing an ADT with a linked list or array-based data structure.
+  * You must utilize dynamically allocated memory in the implementation of your abstract data type (e.g. using `new` and `delete` to allocate/deallocate memory for nodes)
 * Include a class or struct for your input data (e.g. to represent a single day of data, at a single station).
 * Get input from the dataset or converted input file, add all entries to your ADT, and have the ability to print all entries in a readable format.
   * Code that reads and parses data from the chosen dataset should be correct, able to handle different data types and formats, and able to handle any empty entries appropriately, depending on the data type.